When treating dental patients, you might get a lot of questions from patients about fluoride.

 3. Is It Safe?

 You'll hear this question about dental fluoride in a variety of ways.
-But we'll roll up a variety of safety questions under "is it safe?"
+ADDITION: We’ll discuss some of the most commonly asked safety-related questions here.

 Patients fear that fluoride is the cause of health issues - even illnesses as serious as cancer.